vapor-ware/synse-docs/docs/server/api.v3.md

 is specified (via query parameters), the default tag namespace is used.

 By default, this endpoint will omit the `id` tags since they match the device id enumerated by the [`scan`](#scan) endpoint.
-The `id` tags can be included in the response by setting the `ids` query parameter to `true`.
+The `id` tags may be included in the response by setting the `ids` query parameter to `true`.

-Multiple tag namespaces can be queried at once by using a comma delimiter between namespaces in the `ns` query parameter value string, e.g.
+Multiple tag namespaces may be queried at once by using a comma delimiter between namespaces in the `ns` query parameter value, e.g.
 `?ns=default,ns1,ns2`.

 Tags are sorted alphanumerically.